GoodmanBen/fee-free-ticketing/README.md

 Why pay event platform fees when you can run your own micro-service instead?

 ## Why?
 Using a managed event-ticketing site makes things easy - for a fee.
-These fees may seem inocuous, but the add up.
+These fees may seem inocuous, but they add up.

 | Event Platform | Fees (in US) |
 |  -----         | ---- |
 | Eventbrite | 3.7% of Ticket Price + $1.79 per ticket + payment processing fees |
 | TicketLeap | 2% of Ticket Price + $1.00 per ticket + payment processing fees |

-Even for an event with ~$20 tickets and ~100 attendees, this equates to $100s of dollars in ticket fees - exclusive of payment processing costs!
+Even for a modest event with ~$20 tickets and ~100 attendees, this equates to $100s of dollars in ticket fees - exclusive of payment processing costs!

 ### Total Cost of an event:
 - Assumming use of the GCP free tier, only Stripe credit-card processing fees - that's it!